 - NDIS plans in our new computer system won’t have service bookings.

-- My providers will be paid quicker than providers not recorded by participants.
+- My providers will be paid quicker than providers not recorded by participants as my providers.

 My providers are the providers a participant regularly works with and records as part of their NDIS plan.